-Insertion of a copper-bearing T380A IUD within 5 days of unprotected intercourse
+Insertion of an intrauterine copper contraceptive (T380A IUD) within 5 days of unprotected intercourse

 Levonorgestrel 1.5 mg orally once within 120 hours of unprotected intercourse

-Ulipristal acetate 30 mg orally once within 120 hours of unprotected intercourse
+Ulipristal 30 mg orally once within 120 hours of unprotected intercourse

-For women who have regular menses, the risk of pregnancy after a single act of intercourse is about 5%.
+For women who have regular menses, the risk of pregnancy after a single act of intercourse is approximately 5%.
 This risk is 20 to 30% if intercourse occurs at midcycle.

 Oral levonorgestrel (1.5 mg, single dose) used as emergency contraception prevents pregnancy by inhibiting or delaying ovulation.
-The probability of pregnancy is reduced by 85% after levonorgestrel EC, which has a pregnancy rate of 2 to 3%.
+The probability of pregnancy is reduced by 85% after oral levonorgestrel emergency contraception, which has a pregnancy rate of 2 to 3%.
 However, overall risk reduction depends on the following:

-Ulipristal (a single oral dose of 30 mg), a progestin-receptor modulator) has a pregnancy rate of about 1.5% and is thus more effective than levonorgestrel.
-Ulipristal acetate, like levonorgestrel, prevents pregnancy primarily by delaying or inhibiting ovulation.
-Although ulipristal acetate is more effective than levonorgestrel for women with a BMI > 30, its effectiveness also decreases as BMI increases.
-Thus, in obese women who strongly desire to avoid an unintended pregnancy, the copper-bearing IUD is the preferred method for EC.
-Ulipristal acetate is available by prescription only.
+Ulipristal (a single oral dose of 30 mg), a progestin-receptor modulator, as emergency contraception has a pregnancy rate of about 1.5% and is thus more effective than oral levonorgestrel.
+Ulipristal, like levonorgestrel, prevents pregnancy primarily by delaying or inhibiting ovulation.
+Although ulipristal is more effective than levonorgestrel for women with a BMI > 30 kg/m2, its effectiveness also decreases as BMI increases.
+Thus, in women who are obese who strongly desire to avoid an unintended pregnancy, the copper IUD is the preferred method for emergency contraception.
+Ulipristal is available by prescription only.
 Hormonal birth control should not be started until 6 days after use of ulipristal, since progestins may interfere with emergency contraceptive efficacy.
 If hormonal contraception is started on day 6, a backup method (such as a condom) should be used for 7 days.

-There are no absolute contraindications to levonorgestrel or ulipristal acetate EC.
-Levonorgestrel and ulipristal EC should be taken as soon as possible and within 120 hours of unprotected intercourse.
+There are no absolute contraindications to levonorgestrel or ulipristal emergency contraception.
+Oral levonorgestrel and ulipristal emergency contraception should be taken as soon as possible and within 120 hours of unprotected intercourse.

 The Yuzpe method is another regimen.
 It consists of 2 tablets, each containing ethinyl estradiol 50 mcg and levonorgestrel 0.25 mg, followed by 2 more tablets taken 12 hours later but within 72 hours of unprotected intercourse.
 The high estrogen dose often causes nausea and may cause vomiting.
 A hormonal contraceptive may be started at the same time as use of the Yuzpe method, as part of a quick-start protocol.
 A backup method (such as a condom) is recommended for 7 days.
 The Yuzpe method is less effective than other methods; thus, it is no longer recommended except when women do not have access to other methods.

-A copper-bearing IUD, inserted within 5 days of unprotected intercourse, is also effective and can be left in place for long-term contraception.
+A copper IUD, inserted within 5 days of unprotected intercourse, is also effective and can be left in place for long-term contraception.

-Likelihood of pregnancy after hormonal EC depends on pregnancy risk without EC, time in the menstrual cycle that EC is taken, and the woman's BMI.
+Likelihood of pregnancy after hormonal emergency contraception depends on pregnancy risk without emergency contraception, time in the menstrual cycle that emergency contraception is taken, and BMI.